 It is important that we supply our body with this nutrient daily as it is not stored by the body and is passed every 12 hours after being ingested.

 In today’s modern society, we are being bombarded on the regular basis with chemical, food, and environmental toxicity coming from genetically-modified foods, refined and processed foods, preservatives in the food, artificial food coloring, radiation, air-born pollutants, chemtrails that poison our air, water and soil with toxic metals, pharmaceutical products, and personal hygiene products.

 Without sulfur, our body cannot properly mobilize and release toxins, toxins will then remain embedded in the body’s cells, which will eventually make us more susceptible to illnesses.

 If we want to keep our body performing at its maximum capacity and defend ourself against all of the toxic contaminants we are exposed to daily, then we need to detox, and a sulfur-rich diet is an absolutely necessary step in the detoxification process.

 If further detox is needed, gold standard organic sulfur crystals can be a great way to help you achieve further detoxification.

 Ok, I think I’ve said enough about sulfur importance.
 Now let’s talk about this creamy, sulfur-rich, beautiful, and awesomely Easy Healthy Food Recipes – Delicious Light Avocado Egg Salad.

 I had an obsession with mayonnaise for a long time.
 I especially loved it on my sandwiches and egg salad.
 The taste of mayonnaise is so rich, creamy, and delicious, and it seems to go well with any dish.

 I’ve become a conscious eater in the past couple of years after going through some health issues, I decided to adapt to a healthier diet and lifestyle and finally had to say goodbye to my favorite condiment, mayonnaise.

-One day I was reading a health book and came across this delicious light avocado egg salad recipe, the recipe looked yummy and I wanted to give it a shot.
-However, I was disappointed to find that one of the ingredients needed is mayonnaise.
+One day I was reading a health book and came across this delicious light avocado egg salad recipe.
+The recipe looked yummy and I wanted to give it a shot but I was disappointed to find that one of the ingredients needed is mayonnaise.
 Since I gave it up two years ago and there is no way that I was going back to it.